rafeh20/VWO-App-test-Cases/README.md

 # VWO-App-test-Cases
-Test scenarios and Cases for the Login and Registration pages of the VWO web app
+Test scenarios and Cases for the Login and Free Trial Account Registration pages of the VWO web app